Graph Modeling, How to

 Graphlytic: Query Template visualization for the query Find_all_Service_nodes_and_all_related_nodes

-This is a further upgrade of Query Template from Example #2 adding a parameter to the Query Template.
+This is a further upgrade of the Query Template from Example #2, adding a parameter to the Query Template.

-Now we'll step a bit further with the previous Query Template.
-We'll add a parameter, that'll give the user the variability - the option to set the maximal depth of relationships related to 'Service' nodes.
+Now, we'll step a bit further with the previous Query Template.
+We'll add a parameter that'll give the user the option to set the maximal depth of relationships related to 'Service' nodes.

 Admin: